Leviticus 9:1 – 11:47

 These are the flying animals that you must avoid.
 Since they are to be avoided, do not eat any of the following: The eagle, the ossifrage, the osprey, the kite, the vulture family, the entire raven family, the ostrich, the owl, the gull, the hawk family, the falcon, the cormorant, the ibis, the swan, the pelican, the magpie, the stork, the heron family, the hoopoe, and the bat.

 Every flying insect that uses four legs for walking shall be avoided by you.
-The only flying insects with four walking legs that you may eat are those which have knees extending above their feet, using these longer legs to hop on the ground.
+The only flying insects with four walking legs that you may eat are those that have knees extending above their feet, using these longer legs to hop on the ground.
 Among these, you may only eat members of the red locust family, the yellow locust family, the spotted gray locust family, and the white locust family.
 All other flying insects with four feet for walking must be avoided by you.

 There are also animals that will defile you so that anyone touching their carcasses will be unclean until evening.
 Furthermore, anyone lifting their carcasses will have to immerse even his clothing, and then remain unclean until evening.
 Thus, every animal that has true hooves, but is not cloven-hoofed and does not bring up its cud, is unclean to you, and anyone touching its flesh shall become unclean.
 Similarly, every animal that walks on its paws among four-footed animals shall be unclean to you, and anyone touching its carcass shall be unclean until evening.
 Furthermore, one who lifts its carcass must immerse even his clothing and then remain unclean until evening.
 They are unclean to you in this respect.

-These are the smaller animals that breed on land which are unclean to you: the weasel, the mouse, the ferret, the hedgehog, the chameleon, the lizard, the snail, and the mole.
+These are the smaller animals that breed on land that are unclean to you: the weasel, the mouse, the ferret, the hedgehog, the chameleon, the lizard, the snail, and the mole.
 These are the small animals that are unclean to you; whoever touches them when they are dead shall remain unclean until evening.
 If any of these dead animals falls on anything, such as wooden vessels, clothing, leather goods, sacks, or any other article with which work is done, then that article must be immersed in a mikvah, and remain unclean until evening, whereupon it becomes clean.
-If any of these dead animals falls on the inside of a clay vessel, then anything inside it becomes unclean, and the vessel itself shall be broken.
+If any of these dead animals fall on the inside of a clay vessel, then anything inside it becomes unclean, and the vessel itself shall be broken.
 Thus, any usual food that has once been wet with water shall become unclean.
 Any usual beverage in a vessel likewise becomes unclean.
 Thus, anything upon which their dead bodies fall shall be unclean.
-In such a case, even an oven or range is unclean, and must be broken down, since it otherwise remains unclean to you.
+In such a case, even an oven or range is unclean and must be broken down, since it otherwise remains unclean to you.
 The only thing that shall always remain ritually clean is a mikvah of water, whether it is a man-made pit or a natural spring.
 Any other water that comes in contact with the dead bodies of these animals shall become unclean.
 If their dead bodies fall on any edible seeds that are planted, the seeds remain ritually clean.
 However, if water has once been placed on such unplanted seeds, and then the dead body of any of these animals falls on them, the seeds shall be unclean to you.

 Other Laws Involving Animals